 When we connect the rigorous intellectual culture around the Harkness table to outstanding experiential opportunities, we deepen understanding, reinforce self-confidence, spawn creativity, and teach initiative

-Lawrenceville International Programs
+Lawrenceville Harkness Travel Programs

 The Lawrenceville School is dedicated to ensuring that every student has a meaningful and authentic experience abroad, which is tied to our curriculum, service programs or other co-curricular initiatives.
 Inherent in such a program is a desire to help make our students more aware of global issues and different cultures, as well as stress the importance of establishing personal connections to others around the world.
 The ultimate goal of the international program is to help create more responsible, global citizens through a creative and holistic approach to learning.
 The School offers many different opportunities for students to travel, conduct research, or learn a language in various international settings.
 Recent destinations include China, the Dominican Republic, Mexico, Japan, France, Peru, Nicaragua, Ghana, the Galapagos, Great Britain, South Africa and Tanzania.
 Language immersion trips, where students reside with host families in foreign countries, are also available.
 Students achieve a level of language mastery virtually impossible to attain in an English-speaking environment or classroom education only.
 The program provides students opportunities to grow in responsibility, self-reliance, and tolerance as they face the challenges of living abroad.